sap-tutorials/Tutorials/tutorials/irpa-ui-automation-recorder/irpa-ui-automation-recorder.md

 ---

 ## Prerequisites
- - Basic understanding of how to record applications in Cloud Studio.
+ - Basic understanding of how to record applications in Cloud Studio

 ## Details
 ### You will learn